-Poland is in a panic, the people fearing that Easter will be marked by a massacre of Russian officials and the wealthy people by the idle workmen. encouraged by the Socialists.
 A proposal for the leasing by the city of Cleveland, O., of all the street car lines there will be submitted to the common council of that municipality.
 This is a preliminary step to municipal ownership.

 Thursday.

-Health inspectors reported having seen in Dutchess and Orange counties the filthiest dairies they ever have
+Health inspectors reported having seen in Dutchess and Orange countles the filthiest dairies they ever have known.

-Following the signing of the stock transfer law by Governor Higgins came the incorporation of the New Jersey Stock Exchange.

-New England policy holders in the

-Equitable Life Assurance company
+Following the signing of the stock

+transfer law by Governor Higgins came the incorporation of the New Jersey Stock Exchange.
+New England policy holders in the Equitable Life Assurance company start movement to have General Miles succeed Alexander as president.

-start movement to have General Miles succeed Alexander as president.
-In the draft of the new Transvanl constitution there is provision for a legislative assembly, every burgher of the late South African republic being entitled to vote for members of the first volksrad Assistant Secretary of State Loomis virtually is accused by Minister Bowen of having accepted \$10,000 from the New York and Bermudz Asphalt company while minister to Venezuela to protect the interests of the company.
+In the draft of the new Transvaul constitution there is provision for a legislative assembly, every burgher of the late South African republic being entitled to vote for members of the first volksrad.
+Assistant Secretary of State Loomis virtually is accused by Minister Bowen of having accepted \$10,000 from the New York and Bermudz Asphalt company while minister to Venezuela to protect the interests of the company.

 Friday.

 Thompson Bird of Bradford struck a 50-barrel oil well on the Smith farm at Allegany, three miles from Olean.
-Germany is now ready to begin ne gotiations for a new commercial treaty with the United States on a reciprocity basis.
+Germany is now ready to begin negotiations for a new commercial treaty with the United States on a reciprocity basis.

-In bidding farewell to a shipload of British emigrants going to Canada Rider Haggard took occasion to praise warmly Mr. Roosevelt.
-Hyman Stern, pawnbroker, could not identify in court J. Morgan Smith as the purchaser of the pistol with which "Caesar" Young was killed, A gift of \$10,000,000 by Andrew Carnegie, to provide annuities for college professors who are not able to continue in active service, was an-Saturday.
+In bidding farewell to a shipload of British emigrants going to Canada Rider Haggard took occasion to praise Hyman Stern, pawnbroker, could not identify in court J. Morgan Smith as the purchaser of the pistol with which "Caesar" Young was killed, A gift of \$10,000,000 by Andrew Carnegie, to provide annuities for college professors who are not able to continue in active service, was an-

-United States circuit court decides that indorsement by agent cannot waive conditions of
+United States circuit court decides waive conditions of an insurance

-Specific denials of the charge that guns on British battle ships were unfit for service were made by the Britthe teamster war.
+Specific denials of the charge that guns on British battle ships were unfit for service were made by the British admiralty strike if the employers do not yield in the teamster war.
 Monday.

-Admiral Dewey expects Russian victory in the coming naval battle be cause of the preponderating strength of battleships.
+Admiral Dewey expects Russian victory in the coming naval battle because of the preponderating strength of battleships H. H. Knowles was discharged by